Rinoahu/Graph_Builder/README.md

 	g3	1.2	1.2	2.2 ...
 	...

 -t: float.
-A threshold value to filter low-correlation genes.
+The threshold to filter low-correlation gene pairs.
 If the pearson correlation coefficient between gene i and j is less than the threshold, then, it will be set to 0.
 Default value is 0.2.

 -o:   str.
 The name of output file.
 The output is an 3 columns tab-delimited file where the 1st and 2nd columns stand for the gene identifiers, the 3rd column is the pearson's correlation coefficient.